AnishShah26/saas-customer-churn-revenue-risk-analysis/README.md

 * Which referral sources bring higher-churn customers?
 * Which customer seat-size groups churn the most?
 * What are the most common churn reasons?
-* How much monthly and annual revenue is at risk from churn?
+* How much monthly and annual recurring revenue is at risk?
 * How do product usage and support experience differ between active and churned customers?
+* Which segments should be prioritised for retention?

 ## Tools Used